vmware-archive/kubecfg-nonroot-nginx/README.md

 ## Components of the project

-To use this project, you need to install [jsonnet](https://github.com/google/jsonnet/). i To create the specification file for Kubernetes, we use `ksonnet`.
-This library provide us some functions to generate the spec for the different resources.
+To use this project, you need to install [jsonnet](https://github.com/google/jsonnet/).

+To create the specification file for Kubernetes, we use `ksonnet`.
+This library provides us some functions to generate the spec for the different resources.

 To manage the kubernetes objects we use [kubecfg](https://github.com/ksonnet/kubecfg/), a tool for managing complex enterprise Kubernetes environments as code.

 At the beginning, you may think that it's complicated, but the more complex your infrastructure is, the more you will gain from using kubecfg.